hypeboard/xmr-node-proxy-extra/README.md

 - Your proxy IP address for example is 11.22.33.44
 - Monitoring your rig by browser on any devices : http://11.22.33.44:8181 (replacing 11.22.33.44 by your proxy's public Internet address)
 ![alt text](https://raw.githubusercontent.com/bobbieltd/xmr-node-proxy/master/xnpexample.png)

+## Balancing with backup pools
+1. Specify at least one main pool with non zero share and "default: true".
+Sum of all non zero pool shares should be equal to 100 (percent).

+2. There should be one pool with "default: true" (the last one will override previous ones with "default: true").
+Default pool means pool that is used for all initial miner connections via proxy.

+3. You can use pools with zero share as backup pools.
+They will be only used if all non zero share pools became down.

+4. You should select pool port with difficulty that is close to hashrate of all of your miners multiplied by 10.

+5. Proxy ports should have difficulty close to your individual miner hashrate multiplied by 10.

 ## Setup Instructions